 In her video, Reagan said that if she had a million dollars, she would use it to pay her tuition, invest some of it, pay her sister’s tuition, and help her parents pay for their retirement.
 She also said that after she’d taken care of her family, she’d love to donate it to a foster care organization.
 Reagan will be graduating from Brandon Valley High School and will be attending the University of South Dakota to major in neurology.

 Whether you have a million dollars or not, we share great financial tips and tricks for everyone on our podcast, Common Cents on the Prairie.
 Hosted by our Chief Wealth Management Officer, Adam Cox, we talk about everything from paying down debt, building retirement savings, to kids and money.
-Listen on our website or wherever you stream your podcasts.
+Listen on our website, YouTube, or wherever you stream your podcasts.